PilzDE/.github/development_guidelines.md

 developed a number of rules and guidelines which are presented in this document.

 We are aware of the fact that our rules and guidelines might at times seem overly strict.
-But please know that we welcome every type of contribution and we are always willing and eager to help getting changes upstream.
+However, please know that we welcome every type of contribution.
+We are always willing and eager to help getting changes upstream.

 **Please note:**
 This document is an ongoing work, in other words, things might